The season, day by dayback to calendar

 Introductory talks, in German, in the Holzfoyer half an hour before performances begin

 The Dictator signs a declaration of war while on holiday.
 His wife Charlotte tries, in vain, to make him change his mind.
-The ruler has his eye on the beautiful Maria, whose husband, an officer, was blinded by an enemy poison gas attack.
-Maria is so distraught that she intends to assassinate the tyrant with her husband's pistol.
+The ruler has his eye on beautiful Maria, whose husband, an officer, was blinded by an enemy poison gas attack.
+Maria intends to assassinate the tyrant with her husband's pistol.
 Sc. ii A visit by a »lady from a convalescence home for officers« is announced.
 Charlotte implores her husband not to see her.
 He sends his wife out of the room.
 Charlotte remains in hearing range when Maria enters the room.
-Although she aims the gun at him three times and mortally wounds him, three times, he still stands, unharmed, before her; his desire for her has grown with every shot.
+Although she aims the gun at him three times and mortally wounds him, three times, he still stands, unharmed, before her; his desire for her growing with every shot.
 Maria's hate turns into fascination and physical longing.
-Charlotte, hearing them becoming more intimate, storms into the hotel room in a jealous rage and grabs Maria's weapon.
+Charlotte, hearing them become more intimate, storms into the hotel room in a jealous rage and grabs Maria's weapon.
 She aims at him, but hits Maria.

-Heavyweight or the Honour of the Nation The dictator goes to the theatre.
-Showing that night: a comedy about the champion boxer Adam Ochsenschwanz, his wife Evelyne and her dancing teacher/lover Gaston.
-When the actors spot the hated despot in the audience, they sense they have a chance of killing him.
+Heavyweight or the Honour of the Nation The dictator goes to the theatre to see a comedy about the champion boxer Adam Ochsenschwanz, his wife Evelyne and her dancing teacher/lover Gaston.
+When the actors see the hated despot in the audience, they sense they have a chance of killing him.
 They begin improvising and – with help from the alluring »Anna Maria Himmelhuber« - succeed in getting him on stage.
 The military on duty are suspicious.
 Their commander waves them aside and allows himself to be strapped into a spectacular apparatus, which he then cannot get out of.
 An actor, dressed as a senior civil servant, awards the dictator the title of »The Honour of the Nation« and »Adam Ochsenschwanz« has a detonator in his hand ...

-The Secret Kingdom The cries of revolutionaries can be heard outside.
+The Secret Kingdom Cries of revolutionaries can be heard outside.
 The depressed despot, who now calls himself »king«, confides in the jester his feelings of despair that he has failed as a ruler.
 The jester sets him a riddle to solve that could reveal his true kingdom: „What is round, gleams and is found on a head?“ The King's wife has designs on the crown, which the ruler hands to the jester.
 She then falls in love with a captured rebel leader, who also has his eye on the crown.
-In order to gain the upper hand she needs to get the circlet away from the jester.
+She needs to get the circlet away from the jester in order to gain the upper hand.
 Her three daughters seduce him into drinking poisoned wine, which has no effect on him at all.
 But then, in the excitement of a card game, he ends up losing the crown to his mistress.
-The power in her hands, she frees the imprisoned rebels.
+The power in her hands, she frees the imprisoned rebel.
 Revolutionaries storm the building.
 The jester helps the royal family escape through a secret door; the King wearing the jester's coat so as not to be recognised.
 Sc. ii The rebel follows the Queen through the wood.
 When he reaches out for the crown, she turns into a tree.
 The King meets two drunk revolutionaries.
 He reveals that he is their ruler, hoping they will kill him.
 But they don't believe him and carry on their way.
 The King now intends to take his own life.
 He hears his wife's voice, which makes him become aware of the wealth and abundance of nature.
 And finds the answer to the jester's riddle – it's an animal's eye, not a crown!
 His only wish now is to serve nature, in all her splendour.